Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 ### Testing

-The way i tested this first ui prototype was making other experience it like how it would work.
+The way i tested this first ui prototype was making other's experience it like how it would work.
 I am going to use their feedback to make improvements to my design.
 Ill put the notes here as evident on what my user had said:
 User Feedback:
 1. Change "logged in" to not be a button
 2. Add "Sign out/Log out" button